-Proposed Recommendation from Committee | October 31, 2023
+Proposed Recommendation for Plenary | December 14, 2023

 Federal agencies charge user fees as part of many programs.
+For purposes of this project, a federal agency "user fee" is (1) any fee assessed by an agency for a good or service that the agency provides to the party paying the fee, as well as (2) any fee collected by an agency from an entity engaged in, or seeking to engage in, activity regulated by the agency, either to support a specific regulatory service provided to that entity or to support a regulatory program that at least in part benefits the entity.
 A "user fee," for purposes of this Recommendation, is any fee that an agency (1) charges for a good or service that the agency provides to the party paying the fee or (2) collects from an entity engaged or seeking to engage in a regulated activity.
-User fees serve many purposes, for example, to shift the costs of a program from taxpayers to those persons or entities whom the program benefits, to supplement general revenue, or to incentivize or discourage certain behavior.
+User fees serve many purposes, for example, to shift the costs of a program from taxpayers to those persons or entities whom the program directly benefits, to supplement general revenue, or to incentivize or discourage certain behavior.